Ecuadorian food: Mote Sucio

 You can learn a lot about Ecuador through its food.

-Mote has a pre-hispanic origin and has been part of the indigenous diet since 1590.
+Mote has a pre-Hispanic origin and has been part of the indigenous diet since 1590.
 From Pre-Hispanic origin.

 This article aims to discuss a tasty Ecuadorian dish, mote sucio.